 1: Thirty percent of all baby boomers will not or cannot retire, skilled knowledgeable people are looking for a way to create employment for themselves.

-4: The National Realtors' group country-wide study shows, four out of 10 respondents said they intend to convert their vacation home into a primary residence in retirement.
+5: The National Realtors' group country-wide study shows, four out of 10 respondents said they intend to convert their vacation home into a primary residence in retirement.
 That is having a huge impact on Steuben County, IN the next county to the south.

 Every Federal Payroll tax dollar will come back Home!

 The Number of rural people who have to work past their retirement age of 65 in Branch County, Mi.
 The number of working retirees within a 10 mile radius of Hodunk, Mi- 2014 people, 10 mile radius of Bronson, Mi-1,391 people, and a 10 mile radius of Kinderhook, Mi- 1,196 people,

 This article was published Jan 28, 2008 and remains valid in today's economy.